reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

 ## Canceling via Another Observable

-Rx itself has intrinsic support for canceling one observable when another observable ticks.
+Rx itself has intrinsic support for cancelling one observable when another observable ticks.
 It provides this via the `TakeUntil` operator:

 ```cs
 var cancel = new Subject<Unit>();